 All interviews will be audio recorded digitally and transcribed verbatim.
 A computer package such as ATLAS-ti or Nvivo may be used to manage the data.
-Initially following transcription the data will be analysed using the constant comparison method through thematic coding of the data (Silverman, 2006).
+Initially following transcription the data will be analysed using the constant comparison method through thematic coding of the data [10].
 Coding will take place using a combination of prior themes and emergent themes.
-Negative cases will be actively sought throughout the analysis and emerging ideas themes modified in response (Mays et al, 1995).
-Integration of these interview findings with the quantitative data collected in the acceptability questionnaire will be done using a 'triangulation protocol' (Farmer et al, 2006).
-This will be done at the data interpretation phase, (O'Cathain et al, 2010) the data having first been analysed independently.
-A convergence matrix will be created to display the quantitative and qualitative findings to maintain a sharp focus on the relevance of findings to evaluating the mechanisms of impact for the intervention.
-The qualitative interviews will be supported by quantitative analysis such as Complier Average Causal Effect (CACE) analysis to look at the impact of complete, partial and no adherence on the outcome.
+Negative cases will be actively sought throughout the analysis and emerging ideas themes modified in response [11].
+Integration of these interview findings with the quantitative data collected in the acceptability questionnaire will be done using a 'triangulation protocol' [12].
+This will be done at the data interpretation phase, [13] the data having first been analysed independently.
+A convergence matrix will be created to display the quantitative and qualitative findings to maintain a sharp focus on the relevance of findings to evaluating the mechanisms of impact for the intervention..